anuragvohraec/CounterDB/README.md

     std::cout << "Count: " << db->read(t)<< std::endl;

-    //this should not be called frequently, but its should be DO called if you want stronger durability. db->sync();
+    //this should not be called frequently, but it should be DO called if you want greater durability. db->sync();

     delete db;